enfiskutensykkel/ssd-gpu-dma/README.md

-libnvm: A library for building userspace NVM Express drivers
+libnvm: A library for building NVM Express drivers and storage applications
 ==============================================================================
 This library is intended to allow userspace programs to control and manage NVM Express (NVMe) disk controllers through an easy-to-use API.
-The motivation is to provide a userspace library your CUDA applications and other programs can easily link against, in order to build custom distributed drivers for NVMe disk drives.
+The motivation is to provide a userspace library your CUDA applications and other programs can easily link against, in order to build custom drivers and high-performance storage applications.

 The library provides simple semantics and functions for mapping userspace buffers and device memory, providing a simple yet low-level mechanism suitable